 Bassano Del Grappa and the Alpini bridge

-The old bridge also known with the name of Ponte Vecchio or Ponte degli Alpini was built in 1209.
+The old bridge also is known as the name of Ponte Vecchio or Ponte Degli Alpini was built in 1209.
 Destroyed by a flood in 1567 was designed in 1569 by the architect Andrea Palladio.
-In 1748, was destroyed again and rebuilt three years later by Bartolomeo Ferracina.
+In 1748, it was destroyed again and rebuilt three years later by Bartolomeo Ferracina.

 Bassano Del Grappa is known for its wooden covered bridge over the Brenta river, the grappa liqueur produced in the area, the military history of the surrounding Monti (hills) and the ceramics.
 The Museo Civico (civic museum), is situated in the former convent alongside the church of San Francesco in Piazza Garibaldi with an archaeological section with finds from local excavations.
 The art gallery houses many works by the local Ponte (bridge) and Bassano family including a hall dedicated to the Italian painter Jacopo Bassano or “Jacopo da Ponte” – with many of his works gathered from local churches.
 A room pays tribute to the opera singer Tito Gobbi and to the sculptor Antonio Canova.

 The Ceramic Museum at Palazzo Sturm on the bank of the River Brenta contains displays of local ceramics and majolica ware.
 The fourteenth-century Torre Civica (civic tower) in Piazza Garibaldi.
-Nearby, Piazza della Liberta with the Loggia dei Podestà and Palazzo del Comune (town hall).
-The town centre is composed of attractive streets and three squares.
+Nearby, Piazza Della Liberta with the Loggia Dei Podestà and Palazzo del Comune (town hall).
+The town center is composed of attractive streets and three squares.